PlymouthPsychology/pears/source/recovering-from-surgery.rst

-.. note:: This video is a maship of NHS published material on youtube.
+.. note:: This video is a mashup of NHS-published material on youtube.
 It's not ideal, but mostly illustrates the idea...
 What is missing is patients pointing out it's not always a bed of roses and pain may persist even when taking analgesics.
 A surgeon should then reinforce the need to use all available means to reduce pain and improve quality of life, including relaxation and suggestion.